 Avoid taxis if you can.
-We took one from the airport on arrival and set us back around 40 euros for a 15-minute ride, which I thought was pretty high!
-You can also jump in an Uber, as there were plenty around zipping people back and forth to the entrance of the venue.
+They are expensive.
+You can also jump in an Uber, as there are plenty around zipping people back and forth to the entrance of the venue.

 Montpellier offers dozens of housing options that include hotels, hostels and bed and breakfasts.
 To make your planning as easy as possible, take a look at the map here.

 La Conciergerie Martinkey’s is in the city center with a beautiful terrace overlooking Montpellier.
 It’s a great spot to relax with a drink after a day on the river.
 Citadines Antigone Montpellier is also central and a modern hotel offering apartments with a small kitchen if you prefer to eat in sometimes.